Chirag-Jani/90DaysDSA/README.md

 2. Subset 2 (watched explanation only, didn't code)
 3. Rat in a maze but with Printing the direction in which the Rat moves. (watched explanation only, didn't code)

--> Learned about C++ STL (from love babbar)
+-> Learned about C++ STL (from love Babbar)

 1. Vectors
 2. List
 3. Set

--> Making the recursive tree is the first step of solving problem.
+-> Making the recursive tree is the first step of solving a problem.
-a. make recursive tree.
+a. make a recursive tree.
-b. write pseudo code.
+b. write pseudocode.
 c. write the code.

 ---